shixnya/transfer-entropy-toolbox/MATLAB/readme.txt

 3. Functions (Please refer to help of each function for details)
 ================================================================
 * TE Calculation
-ASDFTE.m (requires transentmex)  delayed higher order TE calculator for ASDF.
+ASDFTE.m: (requires transentmex) delayed higher order TE calculator for ASDF.
+ASDFTE_parallel.m: (requires transentmex, and Parallel Computing Toolbox) Parallel version of ASDFTE.m.
+Call 'matlabpool(N)' before running.

 * Changing Data Format
-SparseToASDF.m  Convert matrix form of raster to ASDF.
+SparseToASDF.m: Convert matrix form of raster to ASDF.
-ASDFToSparse.m  Convert ASDF to sparse matrix
+ASDFToSparse.m: Convert ASDF to sparse matrix of size (nNeu, duration)

 * ASDF utilities
-ASDFsubsample.m  Subsample specified neurons from ASDF.
+ASDFSubsample.m: Subsample specified neurons from ASDF.
-ASDFchoosetime.m  Crop a time segment from larger ASDF.
+ASDFChooseTime.m: Crop a time segment from larger ASDF.
-ASDFGetfrate.m   Get firing rate (per bin) of all the neurons.
+ASDFGetfrate.m: Get firing rate (per bin) of all the neurons.
-ASDFChangeBinning.m  Change binning size of ASDF.
+ASDFChangeBinning.m: Change binning size of ASDF.

-* Supporting functions (not to be excuted directly) transent.c  Mex file for rapid calculation of TE.
+* Supporting functions (not to be excuted directly) transent.c: Mex file for rapid calculation of TE.

 4. About the order and delay of TE